"Something so precious as life must be restored at an invaluable price, even if done through free healing."

 But then, he saw himself in darkness.

 It was a vast, hollow space with no hint of light.
-He senses himself standing, but he could not feel his body, or even legs.
+He sensed himself standing, because he could not feel his body or even his legs.

 'Am I dead?
 Is this hell?
-Or the real world?'
+Or the real world?
+Am I back?'
 He thought there for a second, hoping he had returned back home.

 Amidst the dead silence and suffusing darkness, one sound remained though.

-"Where am I?" he asked himself again, in the modern language of his former life.
+"Where am I?" he asked himself again, speaking in his home tongue.

 His senses suddenly told him he was speaking to something... something he couldn't decipher its position or shape because of the blinding darkness.
 But then again, he felt he had said something wrong.
-No one could decipher the modern language he used to know.
+It always seemed that no one could decipher the modern language he used to know back home.
 They felt so crude here and out of place.

 Somewhere from the distance, a unclear and vague shape emerged.
-Anvil could feel it watching him intently, so he swallowed.
+Anvil could feel it watching him intently, so he swallowed with fear.

-He corrected himself, now that he realized.
+Now that he realized, he coreected himself.
 But instead of speaking in the usual tone of this world, his mouth opened to speak a much more archaic language which felt too strange to his ears, even.

 "Pray tell.
 Where stand I?"